RyanTKing/ryanking.com/content/about.md

 # Hello

-My name is Ryan King (naturally).
-I am a rising junior at Boston University studying Computer Science.
-I'm currently finishing the last of my undergraduate requirements and starting my graduate requirements since I'm doing a combined BA/MS program.
-I hope to do research in either programming language theory or parallel computing my senior year.
-Outside of classwork, I am very involved in my fraternity, tutor other Computer Science students, ride my bike, take photos, and exploring the great city of Boston.
-The name of my blog, _Programming with a LISP_ comes from passion for functional programming, name LISP dialects, as seen in my growing collection of obscure LISP books from the 1980s.
+My name is Ryan King (naturally), and I am an incoming Junior at Boston University studying Computer Science.
+Currently, I am finishing the last of my undergraduate requirements and starting my graduate requirements since I'm doing a pursuing a combined BA/MS degree.
+During my senior year, I hope to have the opportunity to participate research that involves either programming language theory or parallel computing.
+Outside of classwork, I am very involved in my fraternity, I regularly tutor other Computer Science students who have personally requested my services, I ride my bike both to class and for exercise whenever I have free time, and I love snapping photos while exploring great city of Boston.

 # Interests